trentlarson/endorser-ch/sql/README.md

     recipientDid TEXT, -- global ID of recipient (if any)

-    fulfillsHandleId TEXT, -- full ID of itemOffered.isPartOf (if any) fulfillsLastClaimId TEXT, -- last claim ID of itemOffered.isPartOf (if any) -- true if recipient (itemOffered.isPartOf) issuer has confirmed the link fulfillsLinkConfirmed INTEGER DEFAULT 0,
+    fulfillsHandleId TEXT, -- full ID of itemOffered.isPartOf (if any) -- true if recipient (itemOffered.isPartOf) issuer has confirmed the link fulfillsLinkConfirmed INTEGER DEFAULT 0,

     -- full ID of PlanAction (if itemOffered.isPartOf is one) -- This is set if there's a last claim ID. fulfillsPlanHandleId TEXT,
-    fulfillsPlanLastClaimId TEXT, -- last claim ID of PlanAction (if itemOffered.isPartOf is one)

     unit TEXT,
     amount REAL DEFAULT 0,